NStinehour/Personal-website/README.md

-A personal website built using HTML, CSS, and JavaScript
+A personal website built using HTML, and CSS